nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the Data File

-DDD data are saved automatically as a JSON file `[JAR file location]/data/ddd.json`.
+DDD data are saved automatically as a JSON file `HOME_FOLDER/data/ddd.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" header="**Caution**">
   If your changes to the data file makes its format invalid, DDD will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 Certain edits can cause the DDD to behave in unexpected ways (e.g., if a value entered is null/outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.